Sierra Nevada Spain Travel Guide

 Pack it in, leave no trace

-Roll your clothes tightly when packing to save space and reduce wrinkles.
+Roll your clothes tightly when packing for saving space and reducing creases.

-Use Packing cubes to organize your luggage by category, making it easy to find items.
+Use Packing cubes to organize your luggage by category, rendering it easy to find items.